Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## I changed all the calling Dialog and Alert functions to have only one, because I intended to avoid the repetitions.
 ## So I introduced a specific String parameter in every calling functions to solve it.

+# DDD Domain-Driven Design Principles - Componentization

+## I did my best to reach Domain-Driven Design Principles, with that said, I think it is like people and books usually say: "Understanding is a piece of a cake but doing, it is a hard task".